 Labor statistics give hope for swift recovery

-2020 has been a banner year for bad news, which is why it was refreshing on Friday to hear some positive news — even if you have to put an * by it.
+So far, 2020 has been a banner year for bad news, which is why it was refreshing on Friday, to hear some positive news – even if you have to put an * by it.

-In normal situations a 16% unemployment rate would not be anything to celebrate.
-However, these are far from being “normal” times and a 3% drop in unemployment claims is much-needed good news that shows the economy is far more resilient than originally projected.
+In normal situations, a 16 percent unemployment rate would not be anything to celebrate.
+However, these are far from “normal” times and a 3 percent drop in unemployment claims is much-needed good news, that shows the economy is far more resilient than originally projected.